cp-shen/My-Notes/cpp_tips.md

 }
 ```

+### Never include a cpp file if possible
+Every file included should have a guard

 ### Templates definition should be written or include in the header.
 Or we need explicit tenplate instantiation after definition in cpp files.
+**Solution 1.2 and 2.2 are not recommended, since they have a included cpp file.**
 [Storing C++ template function definitions in a .CPP file](https://stackoverflow.com/questions/115703/storing-c-template-function-definitions-in-a-cpp-file)
 [deeper description of this](https://isocpp.org/wiki/faq/templates#templates-defn-vs-decl)
 - Solution 1.1